Benedict02/caniarc/README.md

 #### Known Bugs/Issues

 - routing issue on base route while entering github.
-It will result in an error
+It will result in an error https://github.com/remix-run/react-router/discussions/9481.
+It works on vite dev, however it breaks when preview/build

 ## Features